Degree of Satisfiability in Heyting Algebras: Equations in one free variable

-\begin{body} The formulae in one free variable which are not logically equivalent to those that occur in Lemma~\ref{lemma:1-var-positive-direction} do not have finite satisfiability gap.
-To show this (Lemma \ref{lemma:1-var-negative-direction}) we need to recall the definition of the Rieger-Nishimura lattice (Figure~\ref{fig:RN_Lattice}). \end{body}
+\begin{body} The formulae in one free variable which are not logically equivalent to those that occur in Proposition~\ref{prop:1-var-trivial} and Theorem~\ref{thm:excluded-middle-gap} do not have finite satisfiability gap.
+To show this (Lemma~\ref{lemma:1-var-negative-direction}) we need to recall the definition of the Rieger-Nishimura lattice (Figure~\ref{fig:RN_Lattice}). \end{body}

 \begin{definition} We define the sequences $d$ and $i$ of \emph{disjunctive} and \emph{implicative Rieger-Nishimura formulae} in the free variable $p$ by mutual recursion as follows: